| Links • Center

 golf is a business-like job,

-for weekend players an addicting
+for weekend players an addictinghobby.
+Pros play a new

-immaculately manicured course each week;
+immaculately manicured course each week;weekend foursomes make the

 same familiar tread over shaggy